 Unlearn Controlling Behaviors

-People often contact us because they want to know why people abuse.
+People often contact us to find out why people abuse.
 We inform them that domestic violence stems from a desire to maintain power and control over their partner.
 Choosing to be abusive is a decision someone makes because they believe they have the right to control and restrict their partner’s life.
 There is help for abusive behaviors if they want it, and people can unlearn controlling behaviors.

 Some people saw abusive behaviors in their families growing up, while others learned them slowly from friends, popular culture, or structural inequality throughout our society.
 It is never okay to harm someone, regardless of where you developed those behaviors.